 32).
 Again, the Believer is exhorted to Be filled with the Spirit, possessing the mind and heart of the Believer.
 The Holy Spirit is a person to control

-activities of the Believer who is said to be filled with Him.
-(Eph.
-5:18)
+of the Believer who is said to be filled with Him.
+(Ephesians 5:18)

 Prophecy or Speaking in Tongues